freedomofpress/encryption-works/encryption_works.md

 For example, Wired journalist Kevin Poulsen [published a PGP encrypted message on Wired's website](http://www.wired.com/threatlevel/2013/06/signed-bda0df3c/) intended for Edward Snowden to read the same week his name was made public.
 Snowden's alleged public key was [published](http://pgp.mit.edu/pks/lookup?search=edward+snowden) on a keyserver under a Hushmail email address.

 As long as Wired has a copy of Snowden's real public key, only someone in possession of Snowden's secret key can decrypt this message.
-We don't know how Wired got a copy of Snowden's public key.

 Here's a message that was encrypted to Micah Lee's public key.
 Without having access to his associated private key, NSA should not be able to break the encryption.
 (NSA -- let us know if you get it.)